You are here

-The Religion and Ecology Unit is also pursuing possible co-sponsored sessions with related units as follows:
+The Religion and Ecology Unit is also pursuing possible co-sponsored sessions with the following Units:

-Please note that, while individual paper proposals are given full consideration, we especially appreciate complete panel proposals and panels that offer creative alternatives to the usual format of reading out 4-5 papers.
+Please note that, while individual paper proposals are given full consideration, we especially appreciate diverse and well thought out complete panel proposals.

 Statement of Purpose

 Christopher Carter, University of San Diego1/1/2022 - 12/31/2027

 Renan Dos Santos, University of São Paulo1/1/2022 - 12/31/2027